itaifrenkel/river_crossing_puzzle/readme.md

 ```

+> [!TIP]
-Insight #10: Control Flow Challenges
+> <b>Insight #10: Control Flow Challenges</b><br>

-The control flow is difficult for GPT-4 to follow.
+> The control flow is difficult for GPT-4 to follow.

-The prompt "one step at a time, completing each step before moving on to the next" is very important.
+> The prompt "one step at a time, completing each step before moving on to the next" is very important.

-Unlike programming languages, previous instructions cannot be relied on to control the flow.
+> Unlike programming languages, previous instructions cannot be relied on to control the flow.
 Therefore, each instruction must start with an "if" statement.

 ### A touch of Creativity